davidnixon/sbw2csv/README.md

 Deployment of the UI is straightforward with just a bit of a reverse proxy incantation to to hide the services and cloud object storage layers.
 The config in `ui/ce` creates a reverse proxy for `/services/` which points to the deployed services layer which is automatically calculated from the environment variable `CE_SUBDOMAIN`.
 It also creates a reverse proxy to the Cloud Object Storage under `/downloads/` the URL for which is defined by the environment variable `COS_DOWNLOAD`

 Build the image with either docker or podman and push it to the registry.
 Make sure each image has both the `latest` tag and another tag.
 I have a automatic retention policy set on my registry but that policy will not prune untagged images.
-Setting the another tag on the image when you push it allows it to be pruned later.
+Setting another tag on the image when you push it allows it to be pruned later.

 - [Install the code engine command line](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cli)